rushabhghule/rushabhghule.github.io/Master_Prompt_Final.md

 5. **Project/Experience Reordering per Role**
    - Surface most relevant projects/experience higher; subordinate less-relevant ones
-   - Example: For a content role, elevate BoardMaster, CandidatePro, and Pinterest projects; for an ops role, elevate io-ai and Process Optimization experience
+   - Example: For a content role, elevate BoardMaster, CandidatePro, and Pinterest projects; for an ops role, elevate IoWeb3 and Process Optimization experience
    - Only include 1-2 projects; if highly relevant to role, move to Experience section
    - Always keep at least one project in Projects section